-Other financial liabilities (including borrowings) are subsequently measured at amortised cost using the effective interest method.
-The effective interest method is a method of calculating the amortized cost of a financial liability and of allocating interest expense over the relevant period.
+Other financial liabilities (including borrowings) are subsequently measured at amortised cost using the effective interest method is a method of calculating the amortized cost of a financial liability and of allocating interest expense over the relevant period.
 This interest rate is the rate that exactly discounts estimated future cash payments through the expected life of the financial liability, or, where appropriate, a shorter period, to the net carrying amount on initial recognition.